 If directed otherwise, the proposed order is to be submitted via e-mail.

-Please also take notice of Judge Jacobvitz's Top Twenty Reasons Orders are Returned
+Judge Jacobvitz's Top Twenty Reasons Orders are Returned

 Orders may only be uploaded in PDF or PDF/A format, and must contain a “.pdf” extension.
 No security should be applied to the PDF file.
 It is highly recommended that orders be created using a word processing application such as Word or WordPerfect and saved to PDF rather than scanning a printed copy of the document.
 This not only makes the order more legible, but also results in a text-searchable document.